TRAIMBAK-BHAT/Image_Detection/README.md

-Image and Video Detection for inspection
+Image and Video Detection for inspection using pretrained models.
-Uses pretrained dataset and trained dataset (v1 and v2 respectively)
+The system is further enhanced using the company’s custom-trained dataset for improved accuracy and domain-specific detection.